Google suggests a load time of no more than three seconds, with the majority of sites falling well outside of that range.

 You get the picture.
 People aren’t hanging around if your website makes them wait.
 So what can you do about it?

 Your web page isn’t one unified object.
-It’s the combination of multiple files, and each time a computer loads in your site, requests for each individual page element have to be made.
+It’s the combination of multiple files, and each time a computer loads on your site, requests for each individual page element have to be made.
 Naturally, the more requests your site demands the longer it will take to load.

 Google Chrome actually has tools for this.
-In the Developer Toolbar you have the option to right-click and “inspect” your page.
+In the Developer Toolbar, you have the option to right-click and “inspect” your page.
 Under the Network tab, you should be able to bring up an incredibly useful chart giving you the total number of requests along with load times and file sizes.

 Minifying involves going through these files and eliminating any extra whitespace or unnecessary code.
 Extra formatting and bulky code is a common side effect of using website builders like WordPress.

 Don’t worry if your eyes are glazing over.
-For sites that run on WordPress, there are tools available to make the minifying process pain free and easy to understand.
+For sites that run on WordPress, there are tools available to make the minifying process pain-free and easy to understand.
 W3 Total Cache, WP Super Cache, and even Cloudflare are some popular choices.
-If you are not technical, Convesio's WordPress Optimization Service might be a good choice.
+If you are not technical, Convesio’s WordPress Optimization Service might be a good choice.